 - Small Achievements

-To many parents, actively motivating their teens can seem like a big under-taking… and it is going to take a little effort on your part.
+Actively motivating teens can seem like a big under-taking… and it is going to take a little effort on your part.

-But if you can motivate your teen to reach their dream goals, they will be happier and better off in their lives.
+But if you can motivate them to reach their dream goals, they will be happier and better off in their lives.

 To review, the steps for fostering teen motivation are: